eProsima/Fast-DDS/examples/C++/SecureHelloWorldExample/README.txt

 To launch this test open two different consoles:

 In the first one launch: ./SecureHelloWorldExample publisher (or SecureHelloWorldExample.exe publisher on windows).
-In the second one: ./SecureHelloWorldExample subscriber.
+In the second one: ./SecureHelloWorldExample subscriber (or SecureHelloWorldExample.exe subscriber on windows).